 Longtime NBA center Oliver Miller has sadly passed away at just 54, according to the National Basketball Retired Players Association (Twitter link).

-No official cause of death has been revealed, but Miller tweeted late last month that he was battling from cancer.
+No official cause of death has been revealed, but Miller tweeted late last month that he had been diagnosed with cancer.

 Miller was selected with the No. 22 overall pick out of Arkansas by the Suns in 1992.
 As a rookie, he became a critical bench player during MVP Charles Barkley‘s inaugural season in Phoenix, when the club advanced to the 1993 NBA Finals.
 The team lost in six games to Michael Jordan and Scottie Pippen‘s Bulls, who were capping off their first three-peat.